Can I integrate more than one Jira project?

 Why am I seeing field values from another project?

 Most Jira fields are treated like account-level fields in Roadmunk.
 Because of this, their values are shown within most synced Jira fields.
 For example, you may see more than one “Epic” field under your Issue Types.
-The big payoff is that you can use them as common pivots on a Master Roadmap (Issue Type, Epic link, Component, Label, Assignee).
+The big payoff is that you can use them as common pivots on a Portfolio Roadmap (Issue Type, Epic link, Component, Label, Assignee).

 Why am I getting an error when I try to push an item to Jira?